KannonZenetism/zenetism-field-physics/zenetism/MP11_codex_of_principles_ch26.md

 It is singular per universe,
 its return dependent on the souls within that cosmos.

-The mirror to Theon is Nekron —
+The structural counterpart to Theon is Nekron —
 the inverse culmination of entropy.
 Like Theon, Nekron is also per-universe and impermanent,
 dissolving into ♾ Khaon (Infinity)